cerberustesting/cerberus-core/docs/roadmap/README.md

 ## Benefit
 * Up to date Mariadb version.

-# 7. More reporting and dashboard at campaign level
+# 2. More reporting and dashboard at campaign level

 ## Description

 ## Benefit
 *

-# 7. Add more webperf KPI
+# 3. Add more webperf KPI

 ## Description
+Including SpeedIndex

 ## Benefit
 *

-# 7. Improve requirements and test folder hierarchy
+# 4. Clean API

 ## Description
+Clean some structure (using more Array than Objects) and making some obect name less verbose and moving some String to boolean.

 ## Benefit
+* Easier to integrate and maintain.

+# 5. Angular Version

+## Description
+Faster UI and better hergonomy

+## Benefit
+* Better enjoy to use the tools and improve productivity.

+# 6. Improve requirements and test folder hierarchy

+## Description

+## Benefit
 *

-# 2. Queue Dependency improvements.
+# 7. Queue Dependency improvements.

 ## Description